llvm/clangir/README.md

-# Clang IR (CIR)
+# ClangIR (CIR)

-Clang IR (CIR) is a new IR for Clang.
-ClangIR (CIR) is built on top of MLIR and it's basically a mlir dialect for C/C++ based languages in Clang.
-It's representation level sits somewhere between Clang AST and LLVM IR.
+ClangIR is a new IR for Clang, which is an MLIR dialect for C/C++ based languages in Clang.
+Its representation level sits somewhere between Clang's AST and LLVM IR.

 ClangIR [upstreaming
 RFC](https://discourse.llvm.org/t/rfc-upstreaming-clangir/76587) was